syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ## Disable group expanding on the initial loading

-The SfDataGrid allows you to disable the group expanding on the initial loading by setting `false` to the `SfDataGrid.autoExpandGroups` property.
-The default value of this property is `true`.
+By default, the SfDataGrid always expands all the groups.
+All the groups can be collapsed intially by setting the `SfDataGrid.autoExpandGroups` property to false.

 {% tabs %}
 {% highlight Dart %}